Skip to main content

 Gene Biotherapeutics, Inc. is a clinical-stage biotechnology company focused on developing angiogenic gene therapy treatments for cardiovascular conditions, with its lead candidate, Generx, currently in Phase 3 clinical trials.
 The company aims to address myocardial ischemia and severe angina, while also exploring Generx's potential for other cardiovascular and cerebral ischemic applications.

 Analyst Coverage for CRXM: CRXM does not currently have published analyst price targets in our coverage universe.
 This is common for smaller-cap names with limited Wall Street coverage.
-In the absence of analyst consensus, our AI model evaluates CRXM against Healthcare peers across nine fundamental dimensions and assigns an underweight signal based on the underlying data.
+In the absence of analyst consensus, our AI model evaluates CRXM against Healthcare peers across nine fundamental dimensions and assigns a neutral fundamental signal based on the underlying data.

 Council Score · Weighted Average of 3 Disciplines